 Obviously, while outpatient treatment is much more flexible and, for many people, both more practical and feasible, the responsibility of avoiding triggers that could lead to relapse is on the individual.
 Also, outpatient detox is really only recommended if someone’s withdrawal symptoms are mild enough that they do not require continuous medical monitoring.

-Within these two categories are five different placement levels of care concerning drug and alcohol withdrawal, as defined by The American Society of Addiction Medicine:
+Within these two categories are five placement levels of care concerning drug and alcohol withdrawal, as defined by the American Society of Addiction Medicine:

-Moderate withdrawal that requires all-day onsite support and management, but the person can return home at night provided it is a healthy and supportive living situation.
+- Moderate withdrawal that requires all-day, on-site support and management, but can return home at night provided it is a healthy and supportive living situation.

-Moderate withdrawal that requires 24-hour onsite support and care in order to increase the likelihood of recovery.
+- Moderate withdrawal that requires 24-hour onsite support and care to increase the likelihood of recovery.
 This is defined as non-medical support, emphasizing the peer support found in a residential treatment facility.

 What Happens After Detox?

-Most medical detox facilities will be able to offer information on different addiction recovery treatment programs as well as other resources to help aid in the transition from detox to ongoing care.
+Most medical detox facilities can provide information on addiction recovery treatment programs and other resources to help aid in the transition from detox to ongoing care.

-No matter which form of treatment someone chooses, they will be able to learn to understand the issues at the root of their addiction and gain the tools and coping skills necessary to help manage it in the long-term.
+No matter which form of treatment someone chooses, they can learn to understand the issues at the root of their addiction and gain the tools and coping skills necessary to help manage it in the long-term.

-Many of these recovery centers also have alumni programs, so that graduates of the treatment program can stay connected and provide an outside support network for each other to help avoid relapse and stay committed to their recovery goals.
+Many of these recovery centers also have alumni programs, which means treatment program graduates can stay connected.
+They also can provide an outside support network for each other to help avoid relapse and stay committed to their recovery goals.

-Take the First Steps Towards Recovery at Maryland House Detox
+Why Take the First Steps Toward Recovery Today?